This post may contain affiliate links. Please read my disclaimer for more information.

 - Scotch Bonnet – anti-oxidant, anti-inflammatory, boosts immunity and metabolism

-- Vinegar – controls blood sugar, anti-microbial and may reduce cholesterol
+- Vinegar – controls blood sugar, is anti-microbial and may reduce cholesterol

 The fresh herbs, pepper, and vinegar combine to make this green seasoning that’s suitable for use on any kind of protein.
 It is especially delicious in pork, chicken, beef, and fish.
 So how do we use green seasoning?
 It’s actually very easy to use and doesn’t require the addition of other spices when used to season meats.